rust-lang/book/nostarch/chapter20.md

 item the attribute is attached to: in this case, `fn index() {}` and the rest of the function’s body.

-Other than that, attribute-like macros work the same way as custom derive
+Other than that, attribute-like macros work the same way as custom `derive`
 macros: you create a crate with the `proc-macro` crate type and implement a function that generates the code you want!

-### Function-Like macros
+### Function-Like Macros

 Function-like macros define macros that look like function calls.
 Similarly to `macro_rules!` macros, they’re more flexible than functions; for example, they can take an unknown number of arguments.
 However, `macro_rules!` macros can only be defined using the match-like syntax we discussed in “Declarative Macros with `macro_rules!` for General Metaprogramming” earlier.
-Function-like macros take a `TokenStream` parameter and their definition manipulates that `TokenStream` using Rust code as the other two types of procedural macros do.
+Function-like macros take a `TokenStream` parameter, and their definition manipulates that `TokenStream` using Rust code as the other two types of procedural macros do.
 An example of a function-like macro is an `sql!` macro that might be called like so: